MajorProcrastinator/Auto-eHP-Calc/README.md

 * Green represents better eHP; red is worse.
 * This was quite obvious, wasn't it?

+## Legacy
+* This is the old calculator.
+Use if you're having issues with the new one.

 ## Other
 * There are no more jokes.
 None.
    * I said there were none, don't go looking around the insides of the calc for them!